Plurality block voting: Landslide victories

 Under block voting, a slate of clones of the top-place candidate may win every available seat.
 A voter does have the option to vote for candidates of different political parties if they wish, but if the largest group of voters have strong party loyalty, there is nothing the other voters or parties can do to prevent a landslide.

 While many criticize block voting's tendency to create landslide victories, some cite it as a strength.
-Since the winners of a block voting election generally represent the same slate or group of voters, there is greater agreement amongst those elected, potentially leading to a reduction in political gridlock.
+Since the winners of a block voting election generally represent the same slate or group of voters, there is greater agreement among those elected, potentially leading to a reduction in political gridlock.

 Tactical voting and strategic nomination

-Plurality block voting, like single-winner plurality voting, is particularly vulnerable to tactical voting.
+Block plurality voting, like single-winner plurality voting, is particularly vulnerable to tactical voting.
 Supporters of relatively unpopular third parties have a substantial incentive to avoid wasted votes by casting all of their votes for a slate of candidates from a major party.

 Parties in block voting systems can also benefit from strategic nomination.
 Coalitions are actively hurt when they have more candidates than there are seats to fill, as vote-splitting will occur.
 Similarly, a coalition has a substantial incentive to nominate a full slate of candidates, as otherwise supporting voters may cast some of their remaining votes for opposing candidates.

 Bullet voting is a strategy in which a voter only votes for a single candidate in an attempt to stop them being beaten by additional choices.
-Because the voter is essentially wasting a portion of their vote, bullet voting is only a good strategy when the voter has a strong preference for their favourite and is unsure of, and/or indifferent to, the other candidates' relative chances of winning, for example, if the voter supports an independent candidate or a minor party which has only nominated one candidate.
+Because the voter is essentially wasting a portion of their vote, bullet voting is only a good strategy when the voter has a strong preference for their favorite and is unsure of, and/or indifferent to, the other candidates' relative chances of winning, for example, if the voter supports an independent candidate or a minor party which has only nominated one candidate.
+Thus, block voting may look like single non-transferable voting.

 This system sometimes fosters the creation of an electoral alliance between political parties or groups as opposed to a coalition.
 This has been the case in the National Assembly of Mauritius; the New Hampshire House of Representatives, with the election of multiple Free State Project as well as New Hampshire Liberty Alliance members; and in the Vermont Senate, with the elections of Vermont Progressive Party members Tim Ashe and Anthony Pollina.
 Historically, similar situations arose within the multi-member constituencies in the Parliament of the United Kingdom.

+Compared to preferential block voting

+Block voting, or block plurality voting, is often compared with preferential block voting as both systems tend to produce landslide victories for similar candidates.
+Instead of a series of checkboxes, preferential block voting uses a preferential ballot.
+A slate of clones of the top preferred candidate will win every seat under both systems, however in preferential block voting this is instead the instant-runoff winner.